alexlobera/universal-create-react-app/README.md

 The server is implemented using Express

 There are two build scripts.
-One to build the bundle.js that will be sent to the client.
+One to build the JavaScript bundle that will be sent to the client.
 By default from the same server but you could place in a CDN or anywhere else.
-The other build script builds the bundle that runs on the server.
+The other build script builds the JavaScript bundle that runs on the server.
 - /scripts/build-client.js
 - /scripts/build-server.js